 What is an education in summer?

-This is the season to dabble n project-based learning or unschooling.
+This is the season to dabble in project-based learning.
+Learning opportunities will abound.

 Are these learning opportunities entertainment or learning opportunities?